Pandemic may be responsible for drop in melanoma diagnoses, says Staffordshire consultant

 The British Association of Dermatologists said there was "grave concern" about the number of patients potentially missed during the pandemic.

-Plastic surgeon Mr Jaffe said: "I think people found it difficult to get the GP that is true.
+Plastic surgeon Mr Jaffe said: "I think people found it difficult to get to the GP, that is true.

-"So, only contact your GP if you really think it's something serious, because everyone's struggling with the pandemic.
+"So [the message was] only contact your GP if you really think it's something serious, because everyone's struggling with the pandemic.

-"So there were sort of mixed messages and people thought well it's only a mole, I'll leave it.
+"So there were sort of mixed messages and people thought 'well it's only a mole, I'll leave it'.

 "Members of our skin cancer MDT team do think we are seeing an increased number of patients with advanced disease, sometimes inoperable disease."